 Fitbit also announced a Sleep Score beta that will provide a nightly score of your overall sleep quality and said it would be available in late 2018 to trackers with advanced heart rate tracking like the Charge 3.
 I assume the Versa is considered to have this enhanced heart rate tracking and will get this feature too.

-Finally, if you've ever wanted to see how much sleep you got without having to look at your phone, the Fitbit Charge 3 will be the first Fitbit tracker to show your sleep duration on its dashboard display.
-It hasn't been confirmed, but I'm assuming the Versa will get also this feature in a future firmware update.
+Finally, if you’ve ever wanted to see how much sleep you got on your tracker’s display, the Fitbit Charge 3 will be the first Fitbit tracker to show your sleep duration on its dashboard display (note that you still do have to sync with your phone first).
+It hasn’t been confirmed, but I’m assuming the Versa will get also this feature in a future firmware update.

 Winner: Tie (assuming Fitbit Versa users will get the Sleep Score beta and sleep duration shown on the display in a future firmware update)